 The population within the rural area (not including hamlets) of the Municipal District is largely associated with existing agricultural operations.
 The majority of subdivision inquiries and applications relate to existing farmstead sites.
-In general, there appears to be little demand for multi-lot country residential development and this situation is not expected to change in the foreseeable future.
+In general, there is little demand for multi-lot country residential development and this situation is not expected to change in the foreseeable future.

-It is the intention of Council to provide objectives and policies which provide for the development of country residential uses while ensuring that these uses, where practical are directed to non-productive agricultural land.
+It is the intention of Council to provide objectives and policies which provide for the development of country residential uses while ensuring that these uses, where practical, are directed to non-productive agricultural land.

 - 1. To ensure, where practical, that productive agricultural land is not lost to country residential development. - 2.
-To minimize conflicts between country residential development and other neighboring land uses. - 3.
+To minimize conflicts between country residential development and other neighbouring land uses. - 3.
 To allow for a variety of country residential opportunities.

-- 10.1 Where practical, country residential development, including farmsteads, shall be located on non-productive agricultural land. - 10.2 When reviewing proposals for the development or subdivision of land, or applications for land reclassification under the Land Use Bylaw for country residential uses, the Municipal District shall assess the agricultural productivity of the site in accordance with policy 6.2. - 10.3 Notwithstanding policies 10.1 and 10.2, the Municipal District may allow for the subdivision of one parcel from an unsubdivided quarter section for a country residence or a farmstead. - 10.4 Multi-lot country residential developments shall not be located on productive agricultural land and shall be reclassified to the Country Residential District under the Land Use Bylaw. - 10.5 The Municipal District shall not support country residential development on sites where water quality and quantity is substandard or on sites where sewage disposal cannot be accommodated on each individual lot. - 10.6 The Municipal District may support a rural manufactured home park provided the following conditions are met: - the provision of a communal water distribution system, - the provision of a communal sewage collection system, - both communal systems, or - water and sewage systems relating to individual stalls, providing the Municipal District and other appropriate approving agencies are satisfied that the proposed water and sewage system is adequate to meet the long term needs of rural mobile home park residents. - 10.7 The Municipal District shall require country residential development to have access to an existing all-weather road, subject to 10.8.
+- 10.1 Where practical, country residential development, including farmsteads, shall be located on non-productive agricultural land.
+Such a determination may be made by the Municipal District using the Agricultural Region of Alberta Soil Inventory Database (AGRASID) to determine agricultural land capability. - 10.2 When reviewing proposals for the development or subdivision of land, or applications for land reclassification under the Land Use Bylaw for country residential uses, the Municipal District shall assess the agricultural productivity of the site in accordance with policy 6.2. - 10.3 Notwithstanding policies 10.1 and 10.2, the Municipal District may allow for the subdivision of one parcel from an unsubdivided quarter section for a country residence or a farmstead. - 10.4 Multi-lot country residential developments shall not be located on productive agricultural land and shall be reclassified to the Country Residential District under the Land Use Bylaw. - 10.5 The Municipal District shall not support country residential development on sites where water quality and quantity are substandard or on sites where sewage disposal cannot be accommodated on each individual lot. - 10.6 The Municipal District may support a rural manufactured home park provided the following conditions are met: - the provision of a communal water distribution system, - the provision of a communal sewage collection system, - both communal systems, or - water and sewage systems relating to individual stalls, providing the Municipal District and other appropriate approving agencies are satisfied that the proposed water and sewage system is adequate to meet the long-term needs of rural mobile home park residents. - 10.7 The Municipal District shall require country residential development to have access to an existing all-weather road, subject to 10.8. - 10.8 The Municipal District may require the applicant for a country residential development or a rural manufactured home park to enter into a development agreement regarding the construction of necessary roadways and services as part of the development or subdivision approval process.

-- 10.8 The Municipal District may require the applicant for a country residential development or a rural manufactured home park to enter into a development agreement regarding the construction of necessary roadways and services as part of the development or subdivision approval process. - 10.9 The Municipal District shall not support multi-lot country residential development including rural mobile home parks in hazard land areas, such as coulees, river valleys, areas of steep slope or high water table conditions unless mitigative measures can be implemented to the satisfaction of the Municipal District.
+10.9 The Municipal District shall not support multi-lot country residential development, including rural mobile home parks, in hazardous land areas such as coulees, river valleys, and/or areas of steep slopes or high water table conditions unless mitigative measures can be implemented to the satisfaction of the Municipal District.